neverlock/Mangafox/README.md

 ***TODO***

-update thai-cartoon.sh more condition update kingmangas.go more feture
+update mangafox.go more feature now it only download whole serie